felixbecker/snipio/README.md

 ## How to use it

 `snipio show layers` will show all available layers in a drawio document.
-It requires to specify the document file with the parameter `-f` or `--file`.
+It requires you to specify the document file with the parameter `-f` or `--file`.

 Example: `snipio show layers -f mydrawiofile.xml`

 `snipio delete layer` will delete a layer from the draw.io document. it requires the input file with the parameter `-f` or `--file`.
 Also the name of the layer has to be provided via the flag `-n` or `--name`.
-Optionally you could specefy the output file with the flag `-o` or `--output`.
-If now output file is provided the results will be written into a file named `export.xml`.
+Optionally you can specify the output file with the flag `-o` or `--output`.
+If no output file is provided the results will be written to a file named `export.xml`.

 Example: `snipio delete layer -f mydrawiofile.xml -n layer1 -o precessedfile.xml`

-`snipio export layer` will export the selected layer from the draw.io document into a new file. it requires the input file with the parameter `-f` or `--file`.
+`snipio export layer` will export the selected layer from the draw.io document to a new file.
+It requires the input file with the parameter `-f` or `--file`.
 Also the name of the layer has to be provided via the flag `-n` or `--name`.
-Optionally you could specefy the output file with the flag `-o` or `--output`.
-If now output file is provided the results will be written into a file named `export.xml`.
+Optionally you can specify the output file with the flag `-o` or `--output`.
+If no output file is provided the results will be written to a file named `export.xml`.

 Example: `snipio export layer -n mydrawiofile.xml -n layer1 -o precessedfile.xml`

-`snipio unpack` will convert a mxfile into a xml file.
+`snipio unpack` will convert a mxfile to a xml file.
 It requires the input file with the parameter `-f` or `--file`.
-Optionally you could specefy the output file with the flag `-o` or `--output`.
-If now output file is provided the results will be written to the console.
+Optionally you can specify the output file with the flag `-o` or `--output`.
+If no output file is provided the results will be written to the console.

 Example: `snipio unpack -f myMxFile.xml`

 `snipio classify draft` will add a layer on top of the document with a draft watermark.
 It requires the input file with the parameter `-f` or `--file`.
-Optionally you could specefy the output file with the flag `-o` or `--output`.
-If now output file is provided the results will be written into a file named `export.xml`.
+Optionally you can specify the output file with the flag `-o` or `--output`.
+If no output file is provided the results will be written into a file named `export.xml`.

 Example: `snipio classify draft -f mydrawiofile.xm`